Using a virtual router for your lab and test environment

 - The setup options are quite self-explanatory, but say No to create a RAID volume (Vyatta thinks you have two drives, when you really only have one).

-- Once setup is completed, eject the CD, and reboot the GW01 virtual machine.
+- Once setup is completed, shutdown the VM, eject the CD, and restart the GW01 virtual machine.

 Login and configure the network adapters by running the following commands: